No Annual Fee and No Foreign Transaction Fee Credit Cards

 Why are no annual fees important?

-A credit card with no annual fee means money you don’t have to spend.
+A credit card with no annual fee can mean you save money and access similar services without a surcharge.
 Plus, you won’t have to work as hard for the annual fee to pay off.
 In other words, you won’t have to strategize to make the most of any special perks, nor will you need to worry about spending a certain amount to offset the cost.

 Is 3% foreign transaction fee a lot?